 \section{Introduction}

 Cataclysmic variables (CVs) are close binary systems consisting of a white dwarf (WD) undergoing accretion from a main-sequence companion via Roche lobe overflow \citep{Warner1995}.
-The accreted matter forms an equatorial disk as it settles onto the surface of the WD.
-If the WD has a sufficiently strong magnetic field \citep[$>30$\,MG;][]{Wickramasinghe2000}, no disk will form and accretion will occur through a magnetic channeled column directly from the Roche lobe.
+When the WD is only weakly magnetic, more generally referred to as ``non-magnetic,'' the accreted matter forms an equatorial disk as it settles onto the surface of the WD.
+If the WD has a sufficiently strong magnetic field, the accretion disk will be disrupted in two possible ways.
+When the WD dwarf's spin and orbital periods are synchronized, the WD's magnetic field will accrete directly from the Roche point onto its magnetic pole(s) \citep{Schwope2025}.
 This type of magnetic CV (mCV) is known as a Polar.
-When the magnetic field is moderately strong \citep[$\sim5-30$\,MG;][]{Wickramasinghe2000}, an intermediate situation will occur.
-An accretion disk will form, but the magnetic field disrupts it at inner radii and channels the material in broad ``accretion curtains'' to the magnetic poles of the WD.
-This type of mCV is known as an intermediate polar (IP).
+If the spin and orbital periods are asynchronous, usually with $P_\mathrm{spin} < P_\mathrm{orbit}$, an intermediate situation will occur with such objects referred to as intermediate polars (IPs).
+In a classical IP, an accretion disk will form, but the magnetic field disrupts it at inner radii and channels the material onto the magnetic pole(s) of the WD.

 Near the surface of the WD in an IP ($\lesssim 1\,R_\mathrm{WD}$ above the surface), the supersonic accretion material undergoes a strong shock that heats the plasma to tens of keV.
 The post-shock accretion column radiatively cools, making IPs profuse emitters of hard X-rays.
 IP X-ray spectra are especially characterized by a flat, hard thermal continuum and prominent Fe emission lines between 6--7 keV.
 Highly ionized Fe species in the post-shock accretion flow are evident from the presence of \ion{Fe}{25} and \ion{Fe}{26} K$\alpha$ lines at 6.7 keV and 7.0 keV, respectively \citep{Hayashi2021,Luna2018,Mukai2017}.